Counting curves via degeneration: Counting lines in quintic Calabi-Yau hypersurfaces

-Consider a degeneration to the union of two quadratic surfaces $Q_1, Q_2$.
+Consider a degeneration of a quartic surface in $\Bbb P^3$ into the union of 2 quadratic surfaces $Q_1, Q_2$.
 The intersection $Q_1\cap Q_2$ is a curve $C$ of degree $(2, 2)$ on each of them.
-The singular locus $S$ of the total space of degeneration is a set of 16 points on $C$.
-A line in $Q_i$ intersects $C$ at two points (counted with multiplicity), and the necessary condition for the liftability is that both of these intersections are contained in $S$.
-The sufficient condition is given by the vanishing of the Kuranishi map.\\
+The singular locus $\mathcal S$ of the total space of degeneration is a set of 16 points on $C$.
+A line in $Q_i$ intersects $C$ at 2 points (counted with multiplicity), and the necessary condition for the liftability is that both of these intersections are contained in $\mathcal S$.
+The sufficient condition is given by the vanishing of the Kuranishi map which can be calculated as in Subsection \ref{subsec:b_1}.\\

 \end{rem}